mieusk/mieusk/README.md

 ## Interests

 - 🎵 Rock and alternative music
-- 🍴 I like to cook, and I just love Japanese food.
+- 🍴 I like to cook, and I just love Japanese food
 - 🎞 Pretty fan of classic movies
 - 😺 My life have no sense without cats